xybits/vagrant-multiservers/README.md

 # vagrant-multiservers

-Example of multiple servers orchestration with Vagrant, Ansible and Puppet
+Example of multiple servers orchestration with Vagrant and VirtualBox.

 ## Prerequisites: